In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 Mt Beauty Music Festival – Mt Beauty Victoria

-The town comes alive with arts and interactive installations, catered for the whole family,
+Usually held on 26-28 April each year, with the aim of involving community groups to celebrate and raise money, the town comes alive with arts and interactive installations, catering for the whole family,

 Part ticketed and part free event, there is an outdoor main stage, with markets, car displays, children’s entertainment, games and activities.

-The markets range from quality stalls, a food and drink area, and showcasing local products and services.
+The markets range from food and drink, quality stalls, and a showcase of local products and services.

 A small town with a population of 2300, but over 100 community groups showcasing the true spirit of the residents.